davidroot8/CSC722FinalProject/README.md

-Use the following command in terminal and launch the localhost output on a browser to see the results tensorboard --logdir=./
+Use the following command in terminal and launch the localhost output on a browser to see the results tensorboard --logdir=./ lots of the code was taken from the lightning API: https://lightning.ai/docs/pytorch/stable/starter/introduction.html

 SSD

 Open ssd.ipynb
-Make sure that the version of Pascal VOC in the folder is the COCO version, may need to rename the files in cell 3
+Make sure that the version of Pascal VOC in the folder is the COCO version, may need to rename the files in cell 3 The code from ssd.ipynb was heavily inspired by the code taken from https://github.com/cjf8899/SSD_ResNet_Pytorch

 run all cells in ssd.ipynb